As usual, there I go misdirecting and evasive, and because I’ve never been a good liar, here it is:

 So, a few more signs, deep and/or simple on this day with a fiery chest radia-rash, sore throat, and shifting internals that have upset the hell out of my ins and outs.
 I'm coping well via my breakthrough meds, but my new traveling companions are backseat brats, and it’s a long way to the next off-ramp.

 Or, this one.
 The longer I look at this, the more I see it as the complete meaning of life.
-Right in front of me in the parking lot (check both signs).
+Right in front of me in the parking lot (check both signs.
+Isn't one or the other enough?).
 If we have respect for how we move and stop on this big marble, this explains everything.

 And, this.
 Maybe it’s the mask I see, and the intervention sitting patiently behind it.
 To pull, or not to pull?
 That is the suggestion.